CODE is Diabetes Ireland’s Free Online Group Education Programme for people with Type 2 Diabetes.

 and the final session takes place 6 months later.
 Each session is 2 hours in duration.

-The programme aims to support participants to help each other with the tools for self-management.
+The programme aims to support participants in helping each other with the tools for self-management.

 Our flexible approach allows the sessions to be tailored to meet the self-identified needs of each individual.